 Before his government lawyer service, Ariel practiced for five years in the Litigation Department of WilmerHale, where his work included representing the NAACP, and he was a Fellow at the Lawyers’ Committee for Civil Rights Under Law Voting Rights Project.
 Ariel began his legal career by serving as a law clerk to Judge Robert H. Henry of the U.S. Court of Appeals for the Tenth Circuit and Judge Louis F. Oberdorfer of the U.S. District Court for the District of Columbia.

-Ariel has handled or supervised a broad range of litigation matters in cases ranging from constitutional controversies to commercial disputes to debt collection defense cases in DC Superior Court.
+Ariel has handled or supervised a broad range of litigation matters in cases ranging from constitutional controversies to commercial disputes to debt collection defense cases.
+He has handled trial or evidentiary proceedings or conducted oral argument in DC Superior Court, the DC Court of Appeals, the US District Court for the District of Columbia, and the US Court of Appeals for the DC Circuit, and in other courts around the country, and represented clients in briefing to the U.S. Supreme Court.
 He has taught as an Adjunct Professor of Law at the Georgetown University Law Center and at the University of the District of Columbia David A Clarke School of Law, and in 2016 was appointed by Chief Judge Merrick Garland to the D.C.
 Circuit's Judicial Conference Standing Committee on Pro Bono Legal Services.

 Ariel is a graduate, with honors, of Northwestern University (1996) and of the University of Chicago Law School (2001), where he was a student attorney in the Mandel Legal Aid Clinic Employment Discrimination Project and an editor on the University of Chicago Law Review.